No Google Chrome Flock Tracking (archived, replaced by Privacy)

 New versions of this module and support for Omeka S version 3.0 and above are available on GitLab, which seems to respect users and privacy better than the previous repository.

-No Google Chrome Flock Tracking is a module for Omeka S that adds a HTTP header to invite Google not to track visitors via the browser Chrome.
-Indeed, with the new versions of Chrome and derivative browsers, Google steals directly your browsing history even if you forbid it, creates a profile, and gives access to it to any other tracking tool via a unique flock identifier.
+Indeed, with the new versions of Chrome and derivative browsers, Google steals directly your browsing history even if you forbid it, creates a profile, and gives access to it to any other tracking tool via a unique flock identifier (abandoned) or via a list of browsing interests.

-This module can be used in conjunction with the module EU Cookie Bar, that warns about the tracking by cookies when Google analytics or Facebook buttons are used to steal data of your visitors.
+This module can be used in conjunction with the module EU Cookie Bar, that warns about the tracking by cookies when Google Analytics or Facebook buttons are used to steal data of your visitors.

-Header always set Permissions-Policy: interest-cohort=()
+Header always set Permissions-Policy: browsing-topics=()

 Important: The Apache module "headers" must be enabled first: